 “While the larger population has this infrastructure where they can turn on the six o’clock news or they can listen to the radio…we are again at a disadvantage.
 We become reliant on knowing who those key people are, who those community partners are that are going to disseminate that information.
 That’s going to be a much slower process,” Lapeyrouse said.

-According to her, those who are not connected to the people in the community capable of dispersing the information necessary to stay safe and healthy “may go without information or services for a very long time.
+She said those who are not connected to the people in the community capable of dispersing the information necessary to stay safe and healthy “may go without information or services for a very long time.
 That can contribute to not only health risks but the severity with which they experience illness and disease.”

 Zuccaro recognizes the city’s lack of infrastructure makes the center and therefore him as the director, one of the key figures in advocating for these large-scale structural changes.